iamkirankumaryadav/DAX/Evaluation Context.md

 An existing iteration happening over each `row` of the table.

 Calculation happening `row` by `row`, then there is row context on the table.

+Starting any expression with `SUMX` or any iterator creates a row context on the table.

+Calculated column is also calculated at `row` context automatically.